meet ALISON TEAL

 My Wild Parents

 My papa, David Blehert, is a world-renowned adventure photographer for companies such as NATIONAL GEOGRAPHIC MAGAZINE, PATAGONIA, EAGLE CREEK, and TEVA.
 He is famous for going after, and always getting, and bringing back the impossible “extreme shot” from some of the most primitive, inaccessible, wild, and often dangerous wastes, jungles, and wilderness areas on the face of the earth.
-My mother, Deborah Koehn, is a naturalist and internationally acclaimed yoga devotee and teacher (Patabi Jois & family).
+My mother, Deborah Koehn, is a naturalist and internationally acclaimed yoga devotee and teacher.
 And together, as a family, we formed a company called YOGA ADVENTURE and have guided trips around the world for as long as I can remember.

 COULD YOU IMAGINE IF YOUR FIRST BEST FRIEND WAS A MONKEY IN THE AMAZON JUNGLE?

 When I was two months old, my parents took me skiing on Ausangate, the highest peak in Southern Peru, and since then my life has been a continues whirlwind of high adventure; I have explored and lived in the most remote, strange, colorful, and bizarre corners of this planet and gotten to know, like and become friends with all manner of indigenous people, and by doing so become part of an ever growing global family.
-And as you might have guessed, my ad-lib, free-form, on the move, literally homeless version of “home schooling” took place on the back of, or under, an elephant, in a tent in a blizzard on the flanks of Mt.
+And as you might have guessed, my ad-lib, free-form, on the move, literally homeless version of “home schooling” took place on the back of, or under, a camel, in a tent in a blizzard on the flanks of Mt.
 Everest, on a camel safari across the Rajasthan desert, and wherever else my adventure and nature photographer parents’ job took them.

 What was and is normal family life for me is light years away from most peoples’ idea of normal, but for me it was the only life I knew from birth until I first saw the inside of a school room on the high slopes of the Himalayas in Nepal at the age of seven.
 I thought – “Wow!
 I’m in an actual school with other children.
 And a teacher.
 Inside a building.
 How strange.
 How weird.
 How exotic.”